 What is ChatGPT?

-ChatGPT is a generative artificial intelligence (AI) chatbot that has been developed by OpenAI.
+ChatGPT is a generative AI chatbot that has been developed by OpenAI.
 It is an example of a Large Language Model (LLM) which includes Bard and Gopher from DeepMind (Google), and BLOOM from BigScience.
 It is a variation of OpenAI's GPT-3 (Generative Pretrained Transformer-3) and has been fine-tuned specifically for conversation response generation and trained on a large dataset of text, allowing it to generate responses.

 The answer to how ChatGPT works is in its name, specifically GPT, or Generative Pre-trained Transformer.

+This means that ChatGPT works by predicting answers to questions, based and all of the data it has been fed -- similar to studying and cramming before a test a high school math test.
 ChatGPT didn't come out of nowhere though.
 The technology that runs ChatGPT has been around for much longer, just with much less publicity.
-While the model for ChatGPT is not new, its functionality is based on OpenAI's GPT line of AI models, the interface, layout and user experience are, and this is what has led to its rapid adoption.
-Upon opening the app, the interface has strikingly similar to other messaging and chat software which allows users to feel familiar and safe using it.
+While the model for ChatGPT is not new, its functionality is based on OpenAI's GPT line of AI models, the interface, layout and user experience, and this is what has led to its rapid adoption.
+Upon opening the app, the interface has strikingly similar to other messaging and chat software which allows users to feel familiar and safe using.